sonata-project/SonataTranslationBundle/docs/reference/advanced_configuration.rst

 automatically handled.
 If you have specific needs and can't use them, but this bundle gives you other ways to use it.

-Here is an example with PHPCR :
+Here is an example with Gedmo :

 .. configuration-block::